BordalloG/ktfix/README.md

 checkout our next steps in TODO

 ### Todo:
-- Generate
+- Add support to generate
   - Collections
+  - Nullable
-- Allow user to create templates to use instead of mutable maps
+- Add support to use of templates